Using libvirt/KVM with Vagrant

 Important caveats:

-• If you want to use an existing libvirt network as the management network, make sure it has the same static DHCP mappings as the management network created by netlab up command.
+• If you want to use an existing libvirt network as the management network, make sure it has the same static DHCP mappings as the management network created by the netlab up command.

 VM Management IP Addresses